Al-Askari Shrine: Reopening

-Al-Askari Shrine in the middle of the town.

 In late 2007, the Iraqi government conducted a contract with a Turkish company to rebuild the shrine.
 The Iraqi government later cancelled the contract due to delays by the Turkish company.
 As of April 2009, the golden dome and the minarets were restored and the shrine reopened to visitors.

 Notable burials

 Among the famous people buried in this place are: